alirezajm1382/alirezajm1382/README.md

 - Hi, I’m Alireza Javadzadeh M. (@alirezajm1382),
-- I’m interested in CS, Programming, Gaming and anything related to Computers
+- IT enthusiast
-- I’m currently learning Next.js by Vercel
+- currently learning Next.js
 - To reach me: @berlinify on Instagram and Telegram

 <!---